Let’s discuss how we can help kids cope during the COVID-19 pandemic

 Reassure your child that they are safe.

-Understandwhat they are going through.
-Your child may have difficulty sleeping or eating or maybe moodier.
-Your child may need extra TLC from you.
+Understand what they are going through.
+For example, your child may have difficulty sleeping or eating or may be moodier.
+Younger children may need extra TLC from you.

 5. Provide a sense of safety